KevCaz/KevCaz.github.io/content/econotes/2021/mulistressors/index.md

 The interpretation of these two quantities is rather straightforward.
 For a given pathway, a species with a high trophic sensitivity is strongly affected by stressors (if the value is negative, then abundances are negatively impacted and if the value is positive then species are positively impacted).
 Also, high trophic amplification values mean that there are strong non-additive effects (though the exact interpretation of the signed values depends on the sign of the trophic sensitivity).
-So we had these two quantities for the three species for every motif.
+So we had these two quantities for the three species in every motif.
 Once those metrics defined, we show the relationship between the two for all pathway of effects and there is actually a lot of variation among motifs :arrow_down:.

 {{< figcenter fig5.png 80 "Figure 5 from Beauchesne et al. (2021), see the paper for the original caption.
 The central panel presents the average values for the different species in different motifs.
-The other (smaller) panels show the relationship between the same relationship for all pathways of effect for a given species in a given motif.
+The other (smaller) panels show the same relationship for all pathways of effect for a given species in a given motif.
 Note that not only the motif matters, but the position within it does too."  >}}

-In order to obtain the **trophic sensitivity** and the **trophic amplification** for species in a complex network, for each species, we performed a **motif census** (see [motifcensus](https://github.com/KevCaz/motifcensus) for an <i class="fab fa-r-project" aria-hidden="true"></i> implementation) and then sum all the corresponding values if **trophic sensitivity** and  **trophic amplification** :arrow_down:.
+In order to obtain the **trophic sensitivity** and the **trophic amplification** for species in a complex network, for each species, we performed a **motif census** (see [motifcensus](https://github.com/KevCaz/motifcensus) for an <i class="fab fa-r-project" aria-hidden="true"></i> implementation) and then sum all the corresponding values of **trophic sensitivity** and  **trophic amplification** :arrow_down:.